nvanderwalt/family-surfing-club/README.md

 ### Sign Up Form

-* The final page is a sign up page to new users.
+- The final page is a **sign-up page** for new users.
-* This form ask the user their age catogory as well as other personal information.
+- This form asks for personal information, including the user's age category.
-* The age catogory will be stored and users will be placed in different groups according to their age catogory.
+- Users will be placed into different groups based on their age category.

  <img src="assets/images/form_readme.png" alt="A screenshot of the Family Surfing Club's sign-up form, asking for personal information and the user's age category">